 Your latest bill or online account should tell you how much you've used in the past month.
 Look for your annual energy statement or summary for your use over a year.

 If you don’t know how much energy you will use – for example, if you've just moved into a new home – you can estimate instead.
 Price comparison websites, energy firms and autoswitching services will often ask a few questions to estimate what you use, for example:

-Bear in mind that calculating your payments in this way will be less accurate than using your actual energy use.
+But bear in mind that calculating your payments in this way will be less accurate than using your actual energy use.
 So a few months into your contract, your payments could change to reflect how much gas and electricity you're actually using in practice.

-To pay by direct debit, you'll need to provide your bank details upfront (sometimes credit card details are allowed).
+To pay by direct debit, you'll need to provide your bank details upfront.
+Sometimes credit card details are allowed.

 Like price comparison websites, they compare prices based on your preferences.
 But they do the legwork for you, switching you (with your permission) to what they calculate to be the best deal for you, then continually checking prices to keep you on the best deal.
 Some won’t switch you to suppliers whose service they consider to be poor.

 Once you’ve chosen your energy company and tariff, check the following to avoid any surprises later:

 It takes up to 21 days to switch to a different energy firm, but will typically take 17 days, according to energy regulator Ofgem.